Oil based paints, stains and varnishes are hazardous to the environment and should NEVER be poured down the drain or put in the trash.

 DO NOT:

-Drop Boxes are available 24/7 Anonymous – No Questions Asked
+Drop Boxes are available 24/7 and Anonymous – No Questions Asked

-Electronic contain heavy metals, including lead, mercury, cadmium, and hexavalent chromium that can be harmful if released in the environment.
+Electronics contain heavy metals, including lead, mercury, cadmium, and hexavalent chromium that can be harmful if released in the environment and can be disposed of at our HHW Collection Site.

 There is a $15 fee for TV’s & computer monitors.
 All other electronics receive no charge.